 To make the cupcakes.

-- Roll out the chocolate fondant.
-Knead the chocolate fondant a little until it is pliable.
-Roll it out using a little cornflour on the work surface to prevent it from sticking (you may find it easier just to roll half or quarter of the pack rather than all of it at once).
-Regularly give the fondant a quarter turn though avoid flipping it over.
-You’re aiming for it to be 2-3mm thick.
-Cut out discs of the chocolate fondant using the larger cutter.
-Place one of the discs onto the cupcake.
+- Knead the chocolate fondant a little until it is pliable, Dust the work surface with a little cornflour and roll the fondant until about be 2-3mm (1/8 in) thick.
+Cut out discs of the chocolate fondant using a cutter a little larger than the surface of the cupcake.
+Place one of the discs onto each cupcake.
 Use the plump area at the base of your thumb to gently press and neaten the edges of the disc into the cupcake.

-- Roll out the red fondant for the robin’s breast.
-Work the red fondant in the same way as before.
-Roll it out – but thinner than the chocolate fondant.
-Use the large cutter to cut a disc of fondant.
-Using the slightly smaller cutter, cut the red fondant disc to create an oval shape (one half of the oval will have been shaped with the larger disc and the other half will have been shaped with the slightly smaller cutter.)
-Apply a small amount of water with a small brush used only for food preparation to the area of the cupcake where the red fondant will be positioned.
-Place the oval of red fondant onto the cupcake so that the side of the oval which was cut with the larger cutter sits against the edge of the cupcake.
+- Roll out the red fondant a little thinner than the chocolate fondant.
+Use the large cutter to cut discs of fondant.
+Then use a slightly smaller cutter, cut the red fondant discs to create an oval shapes.
+Brush the area of the cupcake where the red fondant will be positioned with a little water and place the oval of red fondant onto the cupcake so that the side of the oval which was cut with the larger cutter sits against the edge of the cupcake.
 Use the plump area at the base of your thumb to gently secure the red fondant in place.

 - Shape the robin’s eyes.
-Roll out a small amount of white fondant about 2mm thick and cut out 2 round discs (see note e below).
-Apply a small amount of water to the cupcake where the eyes will be positioned.
-Affix the white discs to the cupcake.
-Roll a small amount of black fondant between your hands to create a ball (at least half the size of a petit pois).
+Roll out a small amount of white fondant about 2mm thick and cut out 2 round discs (See tip below).
+Apply a small amount of water to the cupcake where the eyes will be positioned and fix in place.
+Roll a small amount of black fondant between your hands to create a ball.
 Place the black ball of fondant onto the white disc, use the pad of your finger to squash it gently to create the round pupil.
-Try to ensure that both pupils are a similar size.